 As Your Maine Coon’s Guardian, It’s Better to Be Safe Than Sorry

 Though it is very risky for cats to go outside, you can give them outdoor experiences without causing any danger.
 This will help to keep your cat happy and healthy!
 One of the terms of the Sassy Koonz purchase and sale agreement for a kitten is that you agree the kitten will be indoors ONLY.
-This article was written in an effort to educate new pet owners, or veteran pet owners the risks of allowing their kitties outside.
+This article was written in an effort to educate new pet owners, or veteran pet owners about the risks of allowing their kitties outside.
 Let’s do what we can to extend the average lifespan of a Maine Coon! <3 Please leave your comments with your thoughts on indoor vs. outdoor cats.